-Uninstalling client software with Active Directory Group Policy Object
+Uninstalling client software with an Active Directory Group Policy Object

 You can uninstall the client software that you installed with Active Directory.

-To uninstall client software with Active Directory Group Policy Object
+To uninstall client software with an Active Directory Group Policy Object

-On the Windows Taskbar, click Start > Programs > Administrative Tools > Group Policy Management.
+On the Windows Taskbar, click Start > All Programs > Administrative Tools > Group Policy Management.

 In the Group Policy Management window, in the console tree, expand the domain, expand Computer Configuration, expand Software Settings, right-click Software Installation, and then click Properties.

 On the Advanced tab, check Uninstall this application when it falls out of the scope of management, and then click OK.

 In the right pane, right-click the software package, and then click Remove.